Teremanphius/HexUni.Dev/README.md

 ## Special Thanks
 These are people who contributed in unique ways, beyond code:
 - RazAPi (Sk8r) - For loving the script
-- sinister Sane - For being an important part
+- Sinister Sane - For being an important part